eliaferretti/eliaferretti/README.md

 - 🌱 BS Chemical Engineering at Politecnico di Milano
 - 🌱 MS Chemical Engineering at Technische Universiteit Delft
 - 🙏🏻 Support my work: https://paypal.me/eliaferretti
-- 📩 Probelms in my code?
-Want to fit them for your purpose?
 - 📩 Contact me at eliaferretti@outlook.it